explaingit

 USE CASE 2

-Search for security vulnerabilities in closed-source software by examining the compiled binary.
+Find security vulnerabilities in a closed-source application by examining its compiled code through decompilation.

 USE CASE 3